khokao/synergetica/services/docs/guides/customize-parts.md

 }
 ```

-- You can also add parts by appending neccesary informaion to the JSON file and import it.
+- You can also add parts by appending necessary informaion to the JSON file and import it.

 ```json
 {